Read the inspiring stories below of Indigenous Australians who have gone to university

 Proud to be the principal solicitor of an indigenous law firm

-As an aboriginal man from traditional lands located on Yorke Peninsula, South Australia.
-I completed a double degree at Flinders University – Bachelor of Laws and Legal Practice & Bachelor of Commerce.
-After graduating from university, I worked within government and several corporate law firms before I started my own legal practice, AMK Law which is 100% Aboriginal owned.
+As an aboriginal man with descendants from Narangga country (Yorke Peninsula, South Australia ) but raised on Kaurna land, I completed a double degree at Flinders University – Bachelor of Laws and Legal Practice & Bachelor of Commerce.
+After graduating from university, I worked within government and several corporate law firms before I started my own legal practice, AMK Law which is...

 Education is important to our Indigenous communities